howar31/howar31-blog/blog/lets-encrypt-ssl-gitlab-pages/README.md

   - https
 ---

-# Secure GitLab Pages with Let's Encrypt Wildcard Certificate
+# Secure GitLab Pages with Let's Encrypt Certificate

 Using SSL to secure your website is not only for safety, but also [tell browser not show your website as not secure](https://blog.chromium.org/2017/04/next-steps-toward-more-connection.html).  **Let's Encrypt** provides free SSL/TSL cerfiticates as long as you remember to renew them once in a while.
 And wildcard certificates can be applied to all the subdomains.

-In this article, I will show you how to apply a wildcard certificate on Let's Encrypt, and set it on GitLab Pages.
+In this article, I will show you how to apply for a certificate on Let's Encrypt, and set it on GitLab Pages.

 ## Environment & Requirements